Experience "the city that never sleeps" at its best—on a Friday night!

 In the Financial District, even after the final bell rings on Wall Street, there is no shortage of “suits” staying well past Happy Hour at the neighborhood’s swank steakhouses.
 This area has always been the place for nighttime revelry for New York’s rich and powerful, as the site of the first Dutch saloon of New Amsterdam and where George Washington celebrated the end of the Revolutionary War!

-Further west, we'll observe the dazzling lights of the New York Harbor and the Statue of Liberty along the Hudson River.
-After briefly traveling along one of the city's nicest waterfront bike paths, we'll veer inland to enjoy two of the city's most sought-after neighborhoods, with a rich late-night history of their own, and a modern-day night life to match—Greenwich Village and the Meatpacking District.
-In the Village we'll spot the famed bars and cafés of the counter-culture movements of the 20th century while keeping an eye out for any celebrities arriving in limos to one of the many chic restaurants and clubs of the Meatpacking District.
+From the Hudson River waterfront, we get a sensational view of New York Harbor and the Statue of Liberty.
+Veering inland, we experience two of the most sought-after neighborhoods, with a rich late-night history of their own, as we spot the famed bars and cafés of the 20th-century counterculture movement in Greenwich Village, while keeping an eye out for celebrities arriving in limos at the chic clubs of the Meatpacking District.

 A nighttime tour of New York would not be complete without a look at midtown’s dazzling skyscrapers and billboards.
 As we ride into the middle of Times Square and pause on its pedestrian mall, we’ll take in this homage to modernity.